cdcox/frequency-faciliation-sample/README.md

 ## Goal

 The goal of this is to creat a model of frequency facilitation to probe the properties of various regions of the hippocampus and cortex.
 A biophysical model is probably not required as the synpatic system can be approxximated as a balance between the number of synaptic sites available and the probability of release, with a refresh rate based on the recovery time of the ready releasable pool.
 As multiple inputs come in, the synaptic calcium increases leading to a higher probability of release as the synaptic pools are depleted.
 If depletion 'wins out' as in the case of a long recovery time or high intial probability of release (many synaptic sites depleted), then there will be depression.
-If, however calcium build up wins out low intiail release probability or sufficeintly rapid recovry of ready releasable pool, there will be facilitation.
+If, however calcium build up wins out low intiail release probability or sufficeintly rapid recovery of ready releasable pool, there will be facilitation.

 ## Model